The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Introduction and Main results

-As mentioned above, our $H^\frac{7}{4}$ ill-posedness is driven by the instantaneous shock formation.
+As mentioned above, our ill-posedness is driven by the instantaneous shock formation.
 The studies on shock formation for Euler equations and other hyperbolic systems have a long history.
 In 1D case, the classical method is to analyze along the characteristics.
-For compressible Euler equations, Riemann \cite{riemann} proved the finite-time shock formation via using Riemann invariants.
+For compressible Euler equations, Riemann \cite{riemann} proved the finite-time shock formation via using the so-called Riemann invariants.
 This was later extended to $2\times 2$ genuinely nonlinear strictly hyperbolic system by Lax \cite{lax}.
-For larger $n \times n$ hyperbolic systems, John \cite{john74} developed the decomposition--of--waves method to prove shock formation for genuinely nonlinear strictly-hyperbolic system.
+For larger $n \times n$ hyperbolic systems, John \cite{john74} developed the decomposition--of--waves method to prove shock formation for genuinely nonlinear strictly hyperbolic system.
 See also \cite{liu} by Liu and \cite{Zhou} by Zhou for generalizations of John's approach to linearly degenerate hyperbolic systems.
 In \cite{christodoulou}, Christodoulou-Perez also studied the shock formation for electromagnetic plane waves in nonlinear crystals.
 The equations of the electromagnetic plane waves satisfy a first-order strictly hyperbolic and genuinely nonlinear system.
 In more than one spatial dimensions, with no symmetry assumption, Alinhac \cite{Alinhac99,Alinhac99II} proved singularity formation for solutions to quasilinear wave equations via a Nash-Moser iteration scheme.
 Based on this approach, Yin-Zheng-Jin \cite{yin} constructed the blow-up solution for 2D irrotational compressible Euler equations.
 This approach does not reveal information beyond the first blow-up point.
 In \cite{christodoulou10}, Christodoulou developed a geometric approach and provided a detailed understanding and a complete description of shock formation for 3D irrotational compressible Euler equations.
-This work was later extended to a large class of equations, seeing \cite{speckbk,Speck16,Speck18,Speck-luk,Speck-luk2,miao,christodoulou-miao}.
+This work was later extended to a large class of equations, see \cite{speckbk,Speck16,Speck18,Speck-luk,Speck-luk2,miao,christodoulou-miao}.
 In particular, applying Christodoulou's geometric approach, Luk-Speck\cite{Speck-luk,Speck-luk2} constructed shock formation for 2D and 3D compressible Euler equations, allowing the presence of non-trivial vorticity.
 Buckmaster-Shkoller-Vicol \cite{buckmaster1,buckmaster} also gave a different approach via using self-similar variables.
 For 2D compressible MHD, very little is known about its shock formation and the corresponding low-regularity solutions.
-For its small data global well-posedness results, we also refer to Hu \cite{hu}, Wu-Wu \cite{wu} and references therein.
+For its small data global well-posedness results, we refer to Hu \cite{hu}, Wu-Wu \cite{wu} and references therein.
 We also refer to Wu-Zhu \cite{wu2} for global well-posedness result in a periodic domain.